perl-catalyst/z-Catalyst-Framework-Fund/CHARTER.md

 2.4 For the purposes of US tax law, TPF is the entity receiving and dispensing all money.

+2.5 The Fund operates seperately and independently of TPF Grants Committee.

 ## 3.0 Fund Duration